-In general, when the family fails to report a change in income or family composition timely, and the change would lead to a rent decrease, it will take effect according to the following: all decreases reported on or before the 15th day of the month will be effective on the first day of the following month.
+If the family share of the rent is to decrease:

+All decreases reported on or before the 15th day of the month will be effective on the first day of the following month.
 All decreases reported after the 15th of the month will be effective on the first day of the second month following the change.
 In cases where the change cannot be verified until after the date the change would have become effective, the change will be made retroactively.